edgecollective/edge-blog/posts/notes/co2.md

 ## TODO

 14 OCT 2020
-- set up / test heltec gateway again
+- set up / test heltec gateway again to send to FarmOS [X]
+- also send to custom server on DO;
 - use [this article](https://www.circuits.dk/testing-mh-z19-ndir-co2-sensor-module/) and make an arduino module for reading from the Z19.